Cartan Actions of Higher Rank Abelian Groups and their Classification: Finite returns: Constructing a rank one factor

 \section{Finite returns: Constructing a rank one factor}

-In this section, we prove that if \hyperlink{cases}{Case (1)} of the dichotomy above holds for every $N$ and periodic point $p$, we may construct a smooth rank one factor of the action.
+In this section, we assume throughout that $p$ is a fixed, $H$-periodic point for which \ref{dich:1} holds for every $N$.
+Under this assumption, we will construct a $C^r$ rank one factor of the transitive, totally Cartan, $C^r$ action.
 We recall that $W^H_N$ and the number of switches is defined by fixing some $a \in H$ such that $a \not\in \ker \beta$ for every $\beta \not= \pm \alpha$, so that $a$ acts partially hyperbolically on $X$.
 We may perturb $a$ to $a' \in \R^k$ which is regular, so that $a'$ acts normally hyperbolically with respect to the orbits of the $\R^k$-actions.

-\begin{lemma}[Local integrability of $W^H$] Assume \hyperlink{cases}{Case (1)} holds for every $N$.
-There exists $\ve_0$ with the following property: suppose that $\rho$ is a $W^H_2$-path which begins with its $a$-stable legs, then moves along $a$-unstable legs.
-Then for every $\ve_0 > \ve > 0$, there exists $\delta > 0$ such that if the legs of $\rho$ all have lengths less than $\delta$, there exists a $W^H_2$-path $\rho'$ with the same base and endpoint as $\rho$, which begins with its unstable legs, then moves along stable legs, and every leg has length at most $\ve$ (for both paths, the position of the $H$-legs do not matter). \end{lemma}